touchtypie/touchtypie/README.md

 ## Development

-The started out simple, but grew just enough to require a custom frontend framework.
+It started out simple, but grew just enough to require a custom frontend framework.
 Most parts of are is still in pure HTML, CSS, JS.